openredact/expose-text/README.md

 b'...'
 ```

-Depending on your usecase use one of the following interfaces for making modifications.

 ### Functional API

-Queue several alterations based on the initial indices and then apply them.
+With the functional API, you can queue several alterations based on the initial indices and then apply them together.
 ```python
 >>> wrapper.text
 'This is the content as string.'